MegaManSec/GixyNG/docs/en/plugins/origins.md

 ```

 If the `map` regex can be bypassed (or matches invalid Origin forms), you can end up reflecting a hostile origin.

+Note: scanning of *this* pattern (defining `access-control-allow-origin` based on a map) occurs only when a full configuration is performed, i.e. when the configuration scanned includes an `http { .. }` block.

 ## Bad configuration example